elkuku/iitc-kuku-export/readme.md

 # KuKu Export

-This is a plugin for [IITC](https://iitc.app/) to export portal data and user inventory information about keys (CORE required) together.
+This is a plugin for [IITC](https://iitc.app/) to export portal data and user inventory information about keys together (CORE required).

 ## Installation